peachbits/pirate-android-wallet-sdk/README.md

 ## Overview

-At a high level, this SDK simply helps native Android codebases connect to Zcash's Rust crypto libraries without needing to know Rust or be a Cryptographer.
+At a high level, this SDK simply helps native Android codebases connect to Pirate's Rust crypto libraries without needing to know Rust or be a Cryptographer.
 Think of it as welding.
 The SDK takes separate things and tightly bonds them together such that each can remain as idiomatic as possible.
 Its goal is to make it easy for an app to incorporate shielded transactions while remaining a good citizen on mobile devices.

 Given all the moving parts, making things easy requires coordination.
 The [Synchronizer](docs/-synchronizer/README.md) provides that layer of abstraction so that the primary steps to make use of this SDK are simply: